 main()

 The important point here is the first override of transport_security.
-FastMCP has enabled DNS rebinding protection by default since MCP Python SDK 1.21.
-Since AgentCore Runtime's proxy forwards to the internal microVM with the upstream AWS domain set in the Host header, 421 Misdirected Request will be returned unless it is disabled.
-Since JWT authentication is performed on the AgentCore Runtime side, disabling this here still maintains defense in depth.
+Since MCP Python SDK 1.21, FastMCP has DNS rebinding protection enabled by default.
+Since AgentCore Runtime's proxy sets the upstream AWS domain in the Host header and forwards it to the internal microVM, without disabling this you will get 421 Misdirected Request.
+Since JWT authentication is handled on the AgentCore Runtime side, disabling this here still maintains defense in depth.

 https://github.com/modelcontextprotocol/python-sdk/issues/1798